-Definition: A definition of a fall is a sudden rapid uncontrolled drop onto the floor.
-This can be from any position on or off the Aerial Pole.
+Definition: A definition of a fall is a sudden rapid uncontrolled drop (landing) onto the floor on any part of the body that is not the feet.
+This can be from any position or level on or off the apparatus.